Sagebrush, ponderosa pine, lakes and trails are bound together by a local love for gourmet food and wine.

 The region also boasts two of North America’s top lift-access bike parks.
 Sun Peaks, just north of Kamloops, hosts national and international mountain biking events and features a new high alpine trail that flaunts a phenomenal view.
 Silver Star, near Vernon, has quickly become a sought-after destination, known for its uncompromising trail crew that has set the standard for fun and flow.

-In Kelowna, the Okanagan Valley’s largest city, you’ll find alpine, agriculture, and semi-arid landscape surrounding a lakeside city with an amazing foodie scene, wineries, breweries, awesome entertainment, and a soulful urban vibe.
+In Kelowna, the Okanagan Valley’s largest city, you’ll find alpine, agriculture, and semi-arid landscape surrounding a lakeside city with an amazing foodie scene, wineries, and breweries.

 Nestled in the Nicola Valley and known for it’s cowboy heritage and annual country music festival, Merritt is also biking country.
 With its rolling hills, mountain meadows and breath taking scenery, Merritt has multiple riding zones to explore.